A Brief Introduction to Rastafarianism

 An I-tal breakfast in Jamaica.
 Photo by Christina Xu on Flickr (CC BY-SA 2.0)

-Are there are Religious Practices for Rastafarians?
+Are There Religious Practices for Rastafarians?

-Cannabis or Ganja is commonly smoked in a ritualised form and as medicine and is not officially advocated for recreational use.
+Cannabis or Ganja is commonly smoked in a ritualised form and as medicine, and is not officially advocated for recreational use.
 It is believed to aid understanding and meditation and is claimed to be the ‘holy’ or ‘green’ herb mentioned in some translations of the Bible.

 southaddrican ratsa